 - Islands and Rural areas it can be hard to find a working ATM for all cards.

 Nusa Penida (Australia: Comm Bank, NAB didn’t work – only ING.)

-- Majority of tourist areas will accept a card at stores however to be smart, keep cash on you at all times.
+- Majority of tourist areas will accept a card at stores, keep smart and remember that cash is key.

 – Coffee Cafes & Fast Food Restaurants